Agriculture

 Chilli Crop Cultivation in India: Varieties & Best Farming Practices

-Chilli is one of the most widely cultivated spice crops in India, valued for its fiery taste but also for its significant economic and cultural value.
-Chilli plays an important role in contributing to rural livelihoods and agricultural exports.
-In this article, we will delve deeper into the world of chilli cultivation in India, exploring popular and region-specific varieties and best cultivation practices.
+Now, chilli is one of the widely cultivated crops in India, contributing highly to the rural livelihood and agricultural exports.
+In this blog, we will enter the world of chilli cultivation in India, exploring its economic contribution, best cultivation practices and region-specific varities.

 Table of Contents